- IFSTAL is addressing the challenges of enhancing systems thinking and skills across the food sector.

 - IFSTAL was created to fill a skills gap, improving graduates’ professional capability in critical and innovative food system thinking, and help them to be more effective in the workplace.

-- IFSTAL has engaged over 750 students across five HEIs in its first two years.
+- IFSTAL has engaged over 1400 students across five HEIs in its first four years.
 We have strong connections with the workplace with IFSTAL network members working in a range of sectors including production, logistics, food retail, research, NGOs and government.

 - Students who engage with IFSTAL enter the workforce better equipped to tackle food system challenges.

 “The IFSTAL experience has helped me to perform better as a consultant for Agriterra.
 First, IFSTAL has broadened my view on the complexity of the food system, which has aided in understanding the complex nature of my daily work and the interrelations it has with other fields of study.
 This has included better mapping of value chains, mapping trade-offs, trying to include different layers of interests etc. Second, I try to use the experience I gained in communicating complexity: a difficult but valuable trait to possess when dealing with a variety of stakeholders.”